vcerny01/website/content/notes/_index.md

 - [Research](/notes/research)

-Notes from some more structured material, something like I took a course or studied a textbook.
+Notes from more structured material, something like I took a course or studied a textbook.

 - [School](/notes/school/)